polybase/payy/README.md

 ## Audit

-The ZK-Circuits and Ethereum Contracts have been audited by KALOS, based on commit.
+The ZK-Circuits and Ethereum Contracts have been audited by KALOS.

 ## Git LFS